Why would my patient be malingering?

 - Trying to gain something

-Particularly prevalent in occupational health, patients may "fake" hearing loss to claim compensation or access a disability grant.
+Particularly prevalent in occupational health audiometry, patients may "fake" hearing loss to claim compensation, access a disability grant or as a route to obtaining drugs they may not need.

 - Non-organic hearing loss (NOHL)